 Walk or take train back to Hiroshima station and from there take Shinkansen to go back to Osaka or Kyoto.
 If you take Shinkansen around 5pm, you will be back in Osaka or Kyoto for dinner.

 We hope you liked our suggested one day trip itinerary to Hiroshima!
-Of course you can switch the timing of the trip.
+Of course you can switch the places around and adjust the timing of the trip.
 When you want to visit Miyajima in the afternoon, you can go to the atomic bomb dome in the morning.
 If you have any questions about planning, you can always reach out to us.
 We will happily assist you to make your Japan trip special!

 Other destinations to visit near Hiroshima